william-schor/gift/SECURITY.md

 # Security Model

+This document outlines the security provided by this tool.
+In short:

+- a leaked password breaks confidentiality and integrity of the corresponding file and no other files
+- read access to the SecretManager breaks confidentiality and integrity of all files for which the password can be read
+- write access to the SecretManager breaks integrity of all files, but not confidentiality

 ## Attacker Model

 We will assume the attacker has full access to the wrapped files where they are stored.
 The attacker can read these files and can modify these files without your knowledge.

-We will consider the security provided given different assumptions about an attacker's level of access to 1password and in the face of different leaks.
+We will consider the security provided given different assumptions about an attacker's level of access to the SecretManager and in the face of different leaks.

 ## No Access to SecretManager